khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/design-tokens-in-code.md

 ## Dark mode

 Because design tokens focus on semantics and not color, dark mode for your UI elements should work out of the box.
 However, there are times when we need to change the way something behaves in dark mode.
 As with all deviations from the design system, the first, second, and third thing you should ask yourself and the designer is, "do I really need to deviate from the standard pattern?"
-If it still makes sense to do so, CSS utils have methods to help.
+If it still makes sense to do so, CSS utilities have methods to help.

 ### Using @apply